 Six Sigma has been in use for decades and its impact can be far-reaching with significant financial gains as evidenced by companies such as General Electric and Xerox.
 While the origins and initial use of these methodologies and tools are in manufacturing and date back to the post WWII industrial boom, they have gained a strong foothold across all industry sectors in recent years as well as increased usage across all functional areas within those companies adopting a continuous improvement culture.

-The ASU Six Sigma Green Certificate program is 100% ONLINE.
+The ASU Six Sigma Green Belt Certificate program is 100% ONLINE.
 It examines the Define, Measure, Analyze, Improve and Control (DMAIC) methodology; a customer-focused, fact and data-driven methodology that guides continuous improvement and operations excellence.
 This DMAIC methodology provides a series of tools, primarily statistical in nature, which form a disciplined roadmap for developing solutions to existing problems, processes and products.
 The statistical tools useful in DMAIC are reviewed and their integration into the problem-solving process is illustrated.

 The Six Sigma Green Belt program is a combination of online coursework and an applied project, covering the topics below: